MoonZoon/MoonZoon/docs/backend.md

        - A new index will be created.
 Then the callback's only argument is `None`.
        - Serialized old keys have different type than the required one.
 Then the callback's argument contains `IndexError`.
 It allows you to convert the keys to a new type.

-    - The callback provided in the `index` arguments has to return `PVar`.
-Then index keys will be automatically synchronized with the `PVar` value.
+    - The callback provided in the second `index`'s argument has to return `PVar`.
+Index keys will be automatically synchronized with the associated `PVar` value.

 ---

 ## Auth

 Authentication and Authorization are:
-- Probably the most reinvented wheels on the backend.
+- Probably the most reinvented wheels.
 - Very difficult to implement without introducing security holes.
 - Painful to integrate into your product because of regulations like _GDPR_ or _Cookie Law_.
 - Annoying for your users.

-Every project may have very different requirements for authentication.
-However most projects use standard login + password.
-And this standard mechanism is also very useful for testing.

-MoonZoon will allow you from the beginning to send a token in the request's header so you have at least a basic foundation to integrate, for instance, _JWT_ auth.

 _